liam-fletcher1/liam-fletcher1/README.md

 NOW:

-⚙️ Some programs I know how to user: .js, .html, .css, .py, .cpp
+⚙️ Some programs I am currently learning: .js, .html, .css, .py, .cpp 🌍 I enjoy photography and taking photos outdoors

 <!--
 **liam-fletcher1/liam-fletcher1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.